swflynn/N-DOF/quasi_src/scripts/1D_HO_matrix/README.md

 This code calculated the PE matrix for a system without an external field.
 Therefore all integrals are orthonormal, off diagonal = 0, on diagonal = 1.

-## Program Files
+## Associated Files
-This current code requires the following files for compilation and execution.

 ### sobol_stdnormal.f90
 This fortran program taken in a vector of sobol points (0,1) uniformly distributed, and uses the Beasley-Springer-Moro algorithm to transform them to a normal distribution.

 ### sobol.f90
-Old Fortran code for generating scrambled and non-scrambled sobol points (FSU John Burkardt).
+Fortran code for generating scrambled and non-scrambled sobol points (see FSU John Burkardt for src code).
 The code is used to run the i8_sobol function called in the sobol_stdnormal subroutine.

 ### Compile.sh